jewettaij/visfd/README.md

   an SSD over time.
 Old-fashioned magnetic hard drives (HDDs) are better able tolerate this kind of usage.
 External (USB,thunderbolt) hard drives should be fast enough.
+- 32GB of RAM (depending on image size, this still might not be enough)

 ## License